South African court orders Jacob Zuma to return to jail | DW | 15.12.2021

 The country's official opposition party, the Democratic Alliance (DA), asked the court to overrule Fraser's decision.

-"This is a big victory for the rule of law," DA leader, John Steenhuisen, told broadcaster eNCA.
+"This is a big victory for the rule of law," DA leader, John Steenhuisen, said on Twitter.

-Zuma, who served two terms as president between 2009 and 2019, is expected to appeal the decision.

-He was found guilty in June after refusing to obey a court order to appear before a commission probing corruption and fraud.
+Zuma was found guilty of contempt in June after refusing to obey a court order to appear before a commission probing corruption and fraud.
 The Zondo commission, named after the judge who heads it, is investigating "state capture" during Zuma's tenure.

 Despite being on parole on grounds of ill health Zuma launched a new book on Sunday, Jacob Zuma Speaks.